thor2643/Dual_Kuka_LLM_Bachelor/README.md

     ```

 ## Contributors
-This project was developed by group 565 at Aalborg University, during the 5th semester of Robot Technology.
+This project was developed by group 660 at Aalborg University, during their Robotics Bachelor.
 Every member of the group can be found listed below, alongside their GitHub pages:

 <section id="sec_contributors">
 <table>